-Some of the main issues in international divorce which may be subject to jurisdictional issues include:
+Some of the main international divorce matters likely to involve jurisdictional issues include:

-There will almost always be a residency requirement in applying for a divorce in a particular jurisdiction – and establishing residency rights can also be highly complex, especially if one or both parties travel frequently or conduct business overseas and spend a large proportion of their time abroad.
+There will almost always be a residency requirement in applying for a divorce in a particular jurisdiction.
+Establishing residency rights can be highly complex, especially if one or both parties travel frequently or conduct business overseas and spend a large proportion of their time abroad.

-Child contact and residence – as well as inheritance – are also more complex in cases involving international divorce and jurisdictional issues; and as laws between different jurisdictions may change over time, taking up-to-the-minute legal advice from a specialist international divorce solicitor is vital to future financial security and the security and inheritance of any children, including children from a previous relationship or any children in the future from a new relationship.
+Child contact, residence, and inheritance are also more complex in cases involving international divorce and require expert legal advice and assistance.
+Since laws between different jurisdictions can change over time, taking up-to-date legal advice from a specialist international family law solicitor is vital to ensure future financial security as well as the security and inheritance of any current or future children.

-In cases involving contested international divorce, Duncan Lewis divorce solicitors can also advise on alternatives to court action, including dispute resolution and lawyers supported family mediation.
+In cases involving contested international divorce, our international family law solicitors can advise on alternatives to court action, including dispute resolution and lawyer supported family mediation.

-Once the details of a case have been assessed it is usually possible to offer a further fixed fee scale, which clients will be advised of in advance.
+Once the details of a case have been assessed it is usually possible to offer a further fixed fee scale, which will be discussed with the client.

-Duncan Lewis advises clients considering ending an international marriage where there are jurisdictional issues to get in touch as soon as possible for an assessment of their case.
-Taking legal advice early in divorce or separation in an international marriage can help focus on the practicalities at what is usually a very stressful and upsetting time.
+We advise clients who are considering ending an international marriage to get in touch as soon as possible for an assessment of their case.
+Taking legal advice early in relation to divorce or separation in an international marriage can help focus on the practicalities and make the process as stress-free as possible.